uplink42/etmv2/README.md

 #Eve Trade Master

-a web based profit tracker, trading and asset manager tool for Eve Online.
+a web based profit tracker, trading and asset manager tool for Eve Online (native client for windows and android available)

 #Main features: